You are here

 Q: Will the NIDCD accept supplemental information following the submission of my fellowship application?

-A: Details regarding the types of allowable supplemental materials can be found at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-10-115.html.
+A: Details regarding the types of allowable supplemental materials can be found at Enhancing Peer Review: New NIH Policy on Post-Submission Application Materials, and in subsequent and related notices listed on that page.
 Note that any allowable materials must be received by the NIH Scientific Review Officer (SRO) at least 30 calendar days before the first day of the scheduled review meeting and that this information must be sent to the SRO from your Authorized Organization Representative.

 Q: Can my sponsor or co-sponsor(s) write a letter of reference for me?

-A: No. Your sponsor (and co-sponsor(s), if you have one) can not be one of your 3 required reference letters.
+A: No. Your sponsor (and co-sponsor(s), if you have one) cannot be one of your three required reference letters.

 Q: How important is it to contact the NIDCD prior to submission?
 How early should I do this?

-A: It is very important to have pre-submission correspondence with Dr. Alberto Rivera-Rentas, NIDCD's Program Officer overseeing the Individual NRSA Fellowship Program.
-You should email him several months in advance of the submission deadline to provide information regarding your proposed application including your specific aims and your sponsor's name.
+A: It is very important to have pre-submission correspondence with Alberto Rivera-Rentas, Ph.D., the NIDCD's Program Officer overseeing the Individual NRSA Fellowship Program.
+You should email him several months in advance of the submission deadline to provide information regarding your proposed application, including your specific aims and your sponsor's name.

 Q: The NIDCD has agreed to accept primary assignment of my application.
 Which Scientific Review Group (study section) should I request in my cover letter?